zero-meta/EasyClangComplete/README.md

 ## General info ##
 The plugin has two modes:

-- one that uses `libclang` with its python bindings.
+- [DEFAULT]: uses `libclang` with its python bindings.
 This is the better method as it fully utilizes saving compilation database which makes your completions blazingly fast.
 It is a default method.
 It is also unit tested to complete STL functions on Linux and OSX platforms.
-It will also work for Windows as soon as clang 4.0 is released.
+It will also fully work for Windows as soon as clang 4.0 is released.
 See [issue][libclang-issue]
-- one that parses the output from `clang -Xclang -code-completion-at` run from the command line.
+- [FALLBACK]: one that parses the output from
+  `clang -Xclang -code-completion-at` run from the command line.
 This is a fallback method if something is wrong with the first one.

 This plugin is intended to be easy to use.
-It should autocomplete STL out of the box and you should just add the folders your project uses as includes to the flags in the settings to make it autocomplete code all your project.
+It should autocomplete STL out of the box and is capable of working with multiple flag storages, such as a compilation database or a `.clang_complete` file.
 If you experience problems - create an issue.
 I will try to respond as soon as possible.

 ## Commands ##
 Here are some highlights for the commands.
 You can see all commands in command